ardeora-cmu/Project5/README.md

 ```
 But she would see no lines with an uppercase "Love".

 Interact with the user and write this output to the screen with System.out.println().
+This output will be included in your pdf.

 ### Part 2 Summary